aws-samples/aws-account-vending-machine/README.md

     - `OrganizationalUnitName`: Name of the organizational unit (OU) to which the account should be moved to.
 Keep the default value for placing the account at the root level.
 	- `AccountName`: Enter an account name
 	- `StackRegion`: Choose the region where the preconfigured settings should be applied
-	- `SourceBucket`: Keep the default value.
-OR Enter the name of the source bucket where your baseline CloudFormation template exists.
+	- `SourceBucket`: Enter the name of the source bucket where your baseline CloudFormation template is available.
-	- `BaselineTemplate`: Keep the default value.
-OR Enter the name of the account baseline CloudFormation template.
+	- `BaselineTemplate`: Keep the default value to Accountbaseline.yml OR Enter the name of the account baseline CloudFormation template you wish to apply as a baseline.

 9. Click `NEXT`.
 10. On the `TagOptions` page, click `NEXT`.
 11. On the Notifications page, click `NEXT`.
 12. On the Review page, review the configuration information, and click `LAUNCH`.
 This will create a CloudFormation stack.
 The initial status of the product is shown as `Under change`.
-Wait for about 5 minutes, then refresh the screen till the status changes to `AVAILABLE`. _Note: You can go to the CloudFormation page to monitor the stack progress, or go to CloudWatch to view the step by step execution of the account vending lambda function._
+Wait for few minutes, then refresh the screen till the status changes to `AVAILABLE`. _Note: You can go to the CloudFormation page to monitor the stack progress, or go to CloudWatch to view the step by step execution of the account vending lambda function._
 13. In the the `Outputs` section of AWS Service Catalog, you will see the account details of the newly created account as follows.
 ![output](/resources/images/output.png)